Travel details

 A colorful market where you can buy local crafts and jewelry.

-Recently, the Gegor area within the Harar walls was registered by UNESCO.
+Recently, the Gegol area within Harar's walled city was registered by UNESCO.

 [English Guide]